Bonus Chapters

 Toward him.
 While he held a man by the throat, knuckles already bloodied, violence written in every line of his body.

 Most people crossed the street when they saw Matthew Hargrave.
-This woman was walking directly into danger as though she did not recognize it.
+This woman was walking directly into danger as though she did not recognise it.

 "Step back," Matthew growled.
 "This does not concern you."

 "He is my brother."
 Her voice shook, but she did not stop walking.
-"Please, stop.
+"Please.
 I am begging you."

 "Your brother is a cheat and a thief," Matthew said.
 "He marked cards in Harry Blackwood's game.
 Do you know what that means?"